About this class

 Pricing

 $75 per session · 90 min per class.
-Bundle discounts apply when you register for multiple sessions: 10% off for 4 or more, 20% off for 8 or more, across any combination of classes at The Grove.
+Register for 8 or more sessions across any combination of classes at The Grove and save 15%.

 Registration is handled on our secure registration site.